daryllxd/lifelong-learning/programming/ruby/rails/rails-guides/form-helpers.md

 #### 2.1 Model Object Helpers

-While the *_tag helpers can certainly be used for this task they are somewhat verbose as for each tag you would have to ensure the correct parameter name is used and set the default value of the input appropriately.
+While the `*_tag` helpers can certainly be used for this task they are somewhat verbose as for each tag you would have to ensure the correct parameter name is used and set the default value of the input appropriately.
 Rails provides helpers tailored to this task.
-These helpers lack the _tag suffix, for example text_field, text_area.
+These helpers lack the `_tag` suffix, for example `text_field`, `text_area`.

 For these helpers the first argument is the name of an instance variable and the second is the name of a method (usually an attribute) to call on that object.
 Rails will set the value of the input control to the return value of that method for the object and set an appropriate input name.
 If your controller has defined @person and that person's name is Henry then a form containing: